 Try to avoid booking a room in the attic.
-It’s dark, damp and has no ventilation.
+It’s dark, damp, and has no ventilation.
 The rooms on the floors on the other hand are very nice and cozy.
-Rifugio Pradidali, just like the previous two huts, is also Club Alpino Italiano affiliated so make sure to bring you alpine club membership.
+Rifugio Pradidali, just like the previous two huts, is also Club Alpino Italiano affiliated so make sure to bring your alpine club membership.

 Extension: Via Ferratas Porton and Sentiero Nico Gusela

 Distance: 10 km / 6.2 mi